-where the leading-power terms $F^\infty(q^2)$ and $h_\lambda^\infty(q^2)$ can be calculated in light-cone sum rules (LCSR)~\cite{Ball:2004rg,Khodjamirian:2010vf} and within the QCD factorization approach~\cite{Beneke:2001at}.
-The rest are power-correction terms.
+where $F^\infty(q^2)$ and $h_\lambda^\infty(q^2)$ can be calculated in light-cone sum rules~\cite{Ball:2004rg,Khodjamirian:2010vf} and within the QCD factorization approach~\cite{Beneke:2001at}, and the rest are power-correction terms.
 Among them, $r_\lambda(q^2)$ is dominated by the long-distance charm contributions involving the ``current-current'' operators ${\cal O}_1^c$ and ${\cal O}_2^c$~\cite{Jager:2014rwa}.
-Here, we denote the charm loop contributions as $r_\lambda^c(q^2)$, which can be parameterized as:
+We parametrize the charm loop contributions, $r_\lambda^c(q^2)$, by

 where $A_\lambda$ and $B_\lambda$ are dimensionless constants.
 Therefore, the overall uncertainties at low $q^2$ arise from the leading-power terms, power corrections of form factors and charm loop contributions, characterized by 27 nuisance parameters.
 For more details and ranges of values taken for these, see Refs.~\cite{Jager:2014rwa,Geng:2017svp}.
 In the high-$q^2$ region, form factors have been calculated in lattice QCD~\cite{Horgan:2013pva} whereas the nonfactorizable contribution can be computed with an operator product expansion~\cite{Grinstein:2004vb,Beylich:2011aq}.
-However, we will omit the analysis of this region as none of the LUV ratios has been measured there yet.
+We omit the analysis of this region as none of the LUV ratios have been measured there yet.

 We use the frequentist statistical approach to quantify the compatibility between the experimental data and the theoretical predictions.
-In our case, the $\chi^2$ function is defined as
+We define the $\chi^2$ function as